 They had to rethink the placements of the battery, cooling system, and camera.
 They had to develop an operating system to ensure apps work between folded and expanded displays.
 As a piece of smartphone innovation, it was difficult to accomplish.
 But accomplish it they have, and they expect it to become the norm.

-“We expect to see a sea change in the smartphone form factor in the coming years”, Hark says.
+“We expect to see a change in the smartphone form factor in the coming years,” Hark says.

-“From rollable and stretchable devices to the devices that can fold in multiple ways are no longer beyond the realms of reality.
+“From rollable and stretchable devices to the devices that can fold in multiple ways, these phones are no longer beyond the realms of reality.